menu icon

 Joss Dyckson

-These kimchi quesadillas are a great fusion of Asian and Mexican cuisine with a mix of sour, savory, and salty flavors.
+These kimchi quesadillas are a great fusion of Asian and Mexican cuisine with a mix of tangy, umami flavors.
+The Mexican shredded cheese provides plenty of gooey, creamy texture while the chicken satisfies that savory, meat craving.

 Prevent your screen from going dark